 They are also a wonderful ingredient to keep in your freezer, ready to pull out at a moments notice.
 You do not even need to thaw them prior to cooking.
 They are actually already cooked anyways, so they really only need heating up.

-INGREDIENTS NEEDED TO MAKE FRANK & POTATO BAKE
+INGREDIENTS NEEDED TO MAKE FRANK AND POTATO BAKE RECIPE

 As I said, you only need a few amazingly simple ingredients to make this incredibly delicious family favourite casserole!